lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

-    The first important change is to choose an *atom_style* that allows for atom to be connected by bonds.
+    The first important change is to choose an *atom_style* that allows for the atoms to be connected by bonds.
     It is also necessary to specify the *bond_style*, i.e. the type of potential (here harmonic) that will keep the atoms
     together: